ahaydock/home/README.md

 Enables emacs style CLI editing.
 Enables the vim editor with many useful features.
 Enables the less pager with some useful features.
+Configures OS X for use with Sublime Text editor.

 The look of your prompt is a very personal thing for most people.
 This prompt tries to strike a balance between brevity and usefullness.